terabitbaci/capstone-lego-inventory/README.md

 I want to be able to search for parts so I can capture the part number to add it to my inventory

+// also

+as a logged-in user (???????)
+I want to click on an item in the search results so I can add the item

 // new

 as a logged-in user (code)